OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 ```

 ##d) Your first superpower: Randomness##
 Now things are getting serious.
 Random seems at first … well, random, but there is way much more to it.
 Lucky you, random is awesome.
 Or should I say, it’s seen as awesome.
 What makes Generative Art more or less like a legal LSD is that the human brain is wired to search and find patterns (like when you look at clouds).
-So when you will show chaos, non organise mess, the brain will try to make sense of it and the spectator will see patterns.
+So when you will show chaos, non organize mess, the brain will try to make sense of it and the spectator will see patterns.
 Call that co-creation.
 Yep, that’s fascinating.

 In Processing, the basic function for randomness is the lengthy but well named `random(max)` function.
 Calling the random function will return you a floating number.
 A `float` is a number with a fraction part, such as 1.34, 10.567 or -13.00.
 You can call it in three different ways: